 Monitoring and Reporting – there will be two types of reports: monthly reports from the beneficiary healthcare facilities to the PIU and quarterly reports from the PIU to the World Bank.

 Monthly Reports - individual HCFs will prepare monthly reports to the PIU on each activity being undertaken.
-These reports will include progress on any on-going small works, statistics related to the implementation of the ICWMP, statistics related to local hotlines, any grievances received via the GRM and information on their resolution, and any other relevant information.
+These reports will include progress on any on-going small works, statistics related to the vaccination and implementation of the ICWMP, statistics related to local hotlines, any grievances received via the GRM and information on their resolution, and any other relevant information.

 Quarterly Reports – the PIU will submit an overall report of Project implementation to the Bank every quarter the Project is active.
 These reports will include statistics on national Project implementation; a summary of grievances received and their resolution, a summary of activities for each individual beneficiary healthcare facility and copies of screenings and site-specific instruments prepared during the subject quarter.
 Quarterly reports will be integrated into MoILHSA’s general Project progress reporting to the World Bank.